-To connect a TV, proceed as follows:
+To connect a TV to the notebook, proceed as follows:

-- 1 Plug one end of the audio/video cable (1) into the TV Out connector (2) (yellow) and the other end into the TV. - 2 Plug one end of the sound cable (3) into the headphone connector (4) and the other end into the TV. - 3 Plug the power cord of the TV (5) into an AC outlet. - 4 Switch the input channel of the TV to external input. - 5 Set up the TV configuration system.
+- 1 Plug one end of the audio/video cable (1) (optional) into the AV Out connector (2) (yellow) and the other end into the TV. - 2 Plug the power cord of the TV (3) into an AC outlet. - 3 Switch the input channel of the TV to external input. - 4 Set up the TV configuration system.

-$\swarrow$ See the manual supplied with your peripheral for more information on installation and use.
+See the manual supplied with your peripheral for more information on installation and use.

-If you insert a DVD in your DVD-ROM drive to watch a movie on your TV, the <Fn>+<F8> key combination might not activate the function to toggle between your LCD and TV.
+If you insert a DVD in your DVD-ROM drive to watch a video on your TV, the <Fn>+<F8> key combination might not activate the function to toggle between your LCD and TV.